Misleading Media Representation: The Case of Hindu Canadians in the National Post

-The National Post article “Patrick Brown: Parliament must pass Bill C‑2 now to address Canada’s extortion epidemic” uses an image depicting Hindu individuals, implying a connection between Hindu Canadians and the extortion crisis discussed in the piece.
+The National Post article “Patrick Brown: Parliament must pass Bill C‑2 now to address Canada’s extortion epidemic” uses an image depicting Hindu individuals.
+This implies a connection between Hindu Canadians and the extortion crisis discussed in the piece.

-The article focuses on criminal extortion networks operating in Peel Region and broader public‑safety concerns.
-At no point does the article reference Hindu Canadians, Hindu organizations, or any Hindu‑related activity.
-There is no factual or contextual link between the subject matter and the Hindu Canadians.
+The article focuses on criminal extortion networks operating in Peel Region and broader public safety concerns.
+At no point does the article reference Hindu Canadians, Hindu organizations, or any Hindu-related activity.
+There is no factual or contextual link between the subject matter and Hindu Canadians.

-Despite this, the article features a photo of individuals wearing Hindu religious attire, creating an unfounded visual association between Hindus and criminal extortion networks.
+Despite this, the article features a photo of individuals wearing Hindu religious attire.
+This creates an unfounded visual association between Hindus and criminal extortion networks.

 Visual framing is not accidental.
 In journalism, images shape public perception as much as words.
 When an unrelated Hindu image is placed beside a story about organized crime and extortion, it: